 Michael Graves, FAIA

-Michael Graves is credited with broadening the role of the architect in society and raising public interest in good design as essential to the quality of everyday life.
 A native of Indianapolis, Graves received his architectural training at the University of Cincinnati and Harvard University.
-In 1960, he won the Rome Prize and studied at the American Academy in Rome, of which he is now a Trustee.
-In 1962, Graves began a 39-year teaching career at Princeton University, where he is now the Robert Schirmer Professor of Architecture, Emeritus.
-He has received 13 honorary doctorates and is a member of the American Academy of Arts and Letters, as well as a Fellow of the American Institute of Architects.
-Cited by Paul Goldberger, former New York Times critic, as "the most truly original voice American architecture has produced in some time," Graves has received many prestigious awards, including the 1999 National Medal of Arts, the 2001 Gold Medal from the American Institute of Architects, the 2010 Topaz Medallion from the AIA/ACSA, and he is the 2012 Richard H. Driehaus Prize Laureate.
-Graves is the first architect inducted into the New Jersey Hall of Fame, and the first recipient of the Michael Graves Lifetime Achievement Award from the AIA-NJ.
+In 1960, he won the Rome Prize and studied for two years at the American Academy in Rome, of which he became a Trustee.
+In 1962, Graves began a 39-year teaching career at Princeton University, where he was the Robert Schirmer Professor of Architecture.
+Graves received 14 honorary doctorates and was a member of the American Academy of Arts and Letters, as well as a Fellow of the American Institute of Architects.